 Chocolate that has been tempered is much more costly because it is processed to create an appealing and attractive appearance.
-Tempered chocolate is also prone to cracking when it is broken.
+Tempered chocolate is also prone to cracking.

 Melting chocolate can have a dull, mottled, and sometimes streaky appearance.
 It isn’t cracked when it is broken.
 The streaks that appear are caused by fats that aren’t appropriately incorporated into the cocoa.

-Chocolate is usually marked as melting chocolate if it is so but never fear; normal/tempered chocolate bars will still melt.
+Chocolate is usually marked as 'melting chocolate'; however, normal/tempered chocolate bars will still melt.

 Melting chocolate isn’t a lesser product compared to tempered chocolate.
 You could even temper it yourself!
 It’s just better chocolate in products that don’t require an attractive gloss.

 Remember to examine the milk substitute used in any of these vegan chocolates as it may alter the flavor/taste slightly, and you’ll need to consider this if melting it to bake with/add to other recipes.

 All About Chocolate

 Chocolate is a complex subject to discuss in the face of so many experts, critics, and even self-proclaimed chocolatiers!
 To even ask a question can feel taboo as there are so many opinions and so much information out there today.

 With many health concerns today, there are quite a few questions to be asked when choosing your chocolates – Are they vegan?
 Does it contain gluten?
 Does it contain dairy?

 When you have to sort through a myriad of sources is almost impossible to find a clear answer!